arielfenster/FoodOrdersGeneratorApp/README.md

-# Food Orders Generator Android Application
+# Food Orders Generator Kotlin Application
-An Android application that displays a dynamically-oriented random-generated food order based on the user's input of number of items and toppings to order.
+A Kotlin application that displays a dynamically-oriented random-generated food order based on the user's input of number of items and toppings to order.

 ## Prerequisites
 * An Android environment